 Types Of Casket Sprays

-Casket sprays differ based on the type of casket and how the spray is arranged.
+Casket sprays differ based on the type of casket styles and how the spray is arranged.
 A full-couch casket spray is generally found on closed caskets.
 Half-couch casket sprays can be used for a casket that is half open.
 A casket insert is when the casket spray is placed inside the casket aligning its side.
 This is usually done in open caskets, which are see-through when the bereaved can see the deceased’s body.